fcagnola/tr3ccani-scraper/README.md

 The utility will run and print on the command line one result per line.
 As of now I only managed to get the first "use" for each page, but I do support multiple pages (each word can have multiple different meanings -> multiple pages, and multiple uses for that meaning).

-I'm working on making it available as a python package in order to be able to use it in other scripts.
+I'm working on making it available as a python package in order to be able to use it in other scripts as well as make command-line arguments for saving the output.